-This is a good season to:
+Winter is a good season to:

 - Keep your back covered!
 In traditional Chinese medicine, it’s important to keep your kidneys warm in winter.

-- Practice fluid exercises like Tai Chi, qigong or yoga
+- Practice fluid exercises like Tai Chi, qigong or yoga.

 - Pay attention to your dreams.
 Winter is associated with introspection and receptivity.